What Is Image SEO?

 This quote comes from Matt Cutts who has been working for Google since January 2000.
 Image names should therefore be a combination of a few relevant keywords.

-Your image name has to be short but descriptive.
-According to the data we have processed since the creation of our tool, images that are performing the most have a length of about 12 characters.
+Image names have to be short but descriptive.
+According to the data we have processed since the creation of our plugin, images that are performing the most have a length of about 12 characters.

-Ever since Google has been dominating the Search engines market, keywords stuffing has become irrelevant or worse: Google is now penalizing more and more websites using keyword stuffing and black hat SEO skills.
+Ever since Google has been dominating the Search engines market, keyword stuffing has become irrelevant or worse: Google is now penalizing more and more websites using keyword stuffing and black hat SEO skills.

 Don’t try to trick Google!